NFL Legend Joe Montana Admits Using Company At Center Of College Admission Scandal, Says His Kids Didn’t Cheat

 — J/A/wolverine. (@tianjin1980) March 15, 2019

 As investigators laid out, there were two parts to the scheme.
-Singer’s company helped to correct answers on college prep tests, and also bribed college coaches to admit student as recruited athletes, even if they did not compete in that sport, CNN reported.
+Singer’s company helped to correct answers on college prep tests, and also bribed college coaches to admit students as recruited athletes, even if they did not compete in that sport, CNN reported.
 In Loughlin’s case, the company helped to take fake pictures of her daughter in a boat to gain admittance as a crew athlete.
 Some parents paid up to $6.5 million to have their children falsely admitted into elite colleges, investigators revealed.

 “This case is about the widening corruption of elite college admissions through the steady application of wealth combined with fraud,” said Andrew Lelling, the U.S. Attorney for Massachusetts.
 “There can be no separate college admission system for the wealthy, and I’ll add that there will not be a separate criminal justice system either.”